NecroMonkey/vault/README.md

 # ReadMe

-I am a ConfigMan engineer and this is where I will be keeping my scripts, SQL queries, SSRS reports, and other things in the hopes that they will benefit the community.
+I am a ConfigMgr engineer and this is where I will be keeping my scripts, SQL queries, SSRS reports, and other things in the hopes that they will benefit the community.

 ## Contents